RMeli/TIL/docs/Cheminformatics/openbabel.md

+# Open Babel

-# GZipped Files with Open Babel
+# GZipped Files

-Open Babel deals with GZippde input files automatically, whether the `.gz` extension is present or not.
+Open Babel deals with GZipped input files automatically, whether the `.gz` extension is present or not.

 For writing files, however, the `.gz` extension is not enough, and the `-z` option need to be used explicitly: